conjurdemos/cdemo/README.md

 ## Getting Started

-- Review the dependencies section below and ensure all dependencies are properly installed.
+  - Review the [dependencies section][deps] below and ensure all dependencies are properly installed.
   - Copy `config.template.cfg` to `config.cfg`.
 This is your local config file.
     - Edit config.cfg and update the variables to match your environment.
 Notably CONJUR_CONTAINER_TARFILE and CONJUR_MASTER_PASSWORD should be updated.
   - Run the startup script `./0-startup-conjur.sh`
     - The first time this is run it will require internet access.
 After the intial run this does not require internet access.
   - Review and run through the demo scenarios below, or in the linked subdirectories.

   - Getting Help
     - Open issues in github.
 The maintainers of cdemo will be notified of new issues and will do their best to resolve them.
     - Join the conjurHQ slack #about-cdemo channel and ask questions.

-## Dependencies & System Requirements
+## [deps] Dependencies & System Requirements

 | Dependency | Min Version | Check Command |
 | ---------- | ----------- | ------------- |